 Figure 5.2.3 shows the breakdown by ethnic background of the entrepreneurial leaders in all five cities.
-Ethnic-led businesses in London (67%) frequently report making plans in order to manage business risks followed by ethnic-led businesses in Paris (61%) and Frankfurt (59%).
-However, just 35% of ethnic business leaders in Milan (35%) report planning ahead and about half of ethnic leaders in Madrid (51%) reportedly do so.
-The percentage values are identical for ethnic (61%) and non-ethnic (61%) planning business leaders in Paris.
-The values comparing the ethnic and non-ethnic planning business leaders are similar in Frankfurt (59% and 57% respectively) and London (67% and 64% respectively).
-We note pronounced differences between ethnic-led businesses that are planners in Milan (35%) and their nonethnic planning peers (53%).
-The same notable difference of 18 percentage points characterises the divide between the 51% of planning ethnic leaders from Madrid and their non-ethnic counterparts (69%).
+Ethnic-led businesses in London (67 per cent) frequently report making plans in order to manage business risks followed by ethnic-led businesses in Paris (61 per cent) and Frankfurt (59 per cent).
+However, just 35 per cent of ethnic business leaders in Milan (35 per cent) report planning ahead and about half of ethnic leaders in Madrid (51 per cent) reportedly do so.
+The percentage values are identical for ethnic (61 per cent) and non-ethnic (61 per cent) planning business leaders in Paris.
+The values comparing the ethnic and non-ethnic planning business leaders are similar in Frankfurt (59 per cent and 57 per cent respectively) and London (67 per cent and 64 per cent respectively).
+We note pronounced differences between ethnicled businesses that are planners in Milan (35 per cent) and their non-ethnic planning peers (53 per cent).
+The same notable difference of 18 percentage points characterises the divide between the 51 per cent of planning ethnic leaders from Madrid and their non-ethnic counterparts (69 per cent).
 Both of these observations might be linked to ethnic business leaders in Milan and Madrid judging their perceived risks as mostly outside their control, which could explain their low planning propensity.
-At the same time, it is also possible that ethnic led businesses in these cities have already experienced business threats so as to not judge them more important than their other everyday business tasks and hence allot less time and effort to planning ahead.
+At the same time, it is also possible that ethnic-led businesses in these cities have already experienced business threats so as to not judge them more important than their other everyday business tasks and hence allot less time and effort to planning ahead.